 Do we have to have casual vacancy elections?

 Sometimes rules will allow the organisation to appoint someone into the office once a set period of time has passed since the last scheduled election.
-The RO Act also allows this to occur.
+The RO Act allows this to occur.

 What evidence do I need to provide for casual vacancy because of resignation or death?